 Oysters on Miyajima come from the Seto Inland Sea that surrounds Miyajima.
 You’ll probably notice the oyster beds on the ferry on the way over.
 Miyajima oysters are supposed to be bigger and juicier than oysters from the rest of Japan, so you’re in for a treat.

-This speciality seafood – it translates as conger eel, is very popular on Miyajima Island.
+This specialty seafood – which translates as conger eel, is very popular on Miyajima Island.
 Anago-meshi is grilled eel is served over white rice.
-The grilled eel is topped with a further piece of eel that has been toasted over charcoal and flavoured with soy sauce.
+The grilled eel is topped with a further piece of eel that has been toasted over charcoal and flavored with soy sauce.
 Try it at Fujitaya or Mame-Tanuki.

 Eat Momiji Manju on Miyajima